gngdb/pytorch-minimize/README.md

 `rfeinman` has implemented some of the algorithms available in `scipy.optimize` in a repository with [the same name as this repository][rfeinman].
-That implementation is likely to be much more efficient and avoids switching between 32 and 64 bit floats between Numpy and PyTorch.
+That implementation is much more efficient and avoids switching between 32 and 64 bit floats between Numpy and PyTorch.

 That repository also contains [a wrapper around scipy.optimize.minimize][rfeinmanwrapper].